Stribx/app/README.md

 # Libérez

-This project was NaVi with [Create React App](https://stribx.github.io/app/)
+This project was NaVi with [Web app](https://stribx.github.io/app/)